You are here:

 Technical Support and Training

 Questions regarding the Virtual Beach application and its supporting software and documents can be directed to Mike Cyterski at the Ecosystems Research Division of EPA’s National Exposure Research Laboratory in Athens, GA.
-A user’s manual for VB3 is currently under internal review, and will be made available as soon as it is cleared.
+A user’s manual for VB3 is currently available.
 As training materials (including video tutorials) become available, they will be posted here.